 Those are the main methods to create a hybrid kit, fusing your acoustic and digital drumming together.
 I hope you learned something from this guide.
 If you have any questions please leave a comment below.

 It’s easy to get lost in the standard formats of electronic drum sets, but some really amazing stuff can come out if you’re willing to experiment a bit and be creative.

 After all, music is about expression, creativity, and performance.

 You can start off small, such as using a few pads.
-Later on, you can really build on your knowledge, process effects and samples, use MIDI, triggers, etc!
+Later on, you can really build on your knowledge, process effects and samples, use MIDI, drum triggers, etc!